Literature: The Elminster Series

 - Seriously.
 The first thing he does after emerging from the Can in Temptation is find some random village that has been taken over by bandits and liberate it.
 The second thing he does is sleep with one of its women.

 - The series also doesn't shy away from the results of all that sex.
 Daughter is centered on one of Elminster's children with various lovers, who meets some more near the end of it.
 Technically, fertility of the Chosen is under Mystra's complete control, but she rarely has good reasons to veto a magically strong bloodline.

 - Cast from Hit Points: At the end of Myth Drannor the creator of the city's mythal sacrifices his life to complete it.

-- Deus ex Machina: The literal version-it's hard to face Mystra's top-rank servants with overwhelming power or control them, but doing this tend to attract her personal (and rather annoyed) attention.
+- Deus ex Machina: The literal version-it's hard enough to face Mystra's top-rank servants with overwhelming power or control them, and doing this tends to attract her personal (and rather annoyed) attention.
 In Myth Drannor several elven High Mages were quite disconcerted to have a goddess manifest and wag her finger at them.
 During The Very Definitely Final Battle of Elminster in Hell.
 The Red Wizards are invading Aglarond, blasting everything in sight, Elminster and the Simbul are exhausted, and then an avatar of Mystra rejuvenates them and the battle ends very quickly.